-It was damp, grey and cold on the Friday I left for Deerfield, in the heart of the Pioneer Valley of Massachusetts, and my overnight stay at the Deerfield Inn, a historic bed and breakfast.
+It was damp, grey and cold on the Friday I left for Deerfield, a town located in the heart of the Pioneer Valley of Massachusetts, and my overnight stay at the historic Deerfield Inn.
 A snowstorm was predicted to roll into Boston on Saturday, so it wasn’t the ideal time to take a roadtrip.
 However, since I had been cooped up since Christmas due to a serious illness, I was willing to risk getting stuck in middle-of-nowhere for the chance to get out of the house.

-It would be my first visit to Deerfield – a tiny town of a little more than 5,000 residents in Franklin County – even though every summer my dad and I head a few miles north to Greenfield for the Green River Music Festival.
+It was my first visit to Deerfield – a tiny town of a little more than 5,000 residents in Franklin County that’s home to the prestigious Deerfield Academy – even though every summer my dad and I spend a weekend just a few miles north in Greenfield for the Green River Music Festival.
 Not having much time to do any research before my trip, I really had no idea what would be waiting for me there.
 And considering the last few miles on 91 North are spent driving through sparsely populated farmland, I wasn’t expecting much.

 I found the Deerfield Inn about half-way down the road and pulled up right out front.
 The main inn looks much like it did when it was built in 1884, with a white facade and wide columns supporting a two-story front porch still decorated with holiday greens.
 The inn has 24 guestrooms between the main inn, located just steps off the sidewalk, and its carriage house in the back.
 Following a quick check in, I was shown to my room on the second floor – named “Cora Carlisle” after one of the early innkeepers.

 The cheery yellow wallpaper, deep cherry carpet and bright white bedspread that greeted me inside the spacious room brightened up the dreary day.
-Since a walk was out of the question – it had started to get dark about 4 p.m. – I went back downstairs spent a few hours before dinner reading in front of the fireplace in the cozy lobby area, and then enjoying tea and cookies in the more formal sitting room.
+Since a walk was out of the question – it started to get dark about 4 p.m. – I went back downstairs and spent a few relaxing hours reading in front of the fireplace in the cozy lobby area, and then enjoying tea and cookies in the more formal sitting room.

 Given the weather, I was happy to not have to venture too far for dinner.
 Champney’s Restaurant & Tavern is a “farm to fork restaurant” located on the first floor of the inn that features seasonal, local products.
 Seated at the large oak bar for the evening, I used my night away as an excuse to indulge in some comfort food – my dinner consisted of a heading plate of perfectly crisp sweet potato fries (my guilty pleasure!) and thick, creamy cauliflower soup that I paired with a flight of craft beers.
 The next morning, following a deep sleep, I enjoyed a hearty breakfast of eggs, toast and hash browns in the adjoining dining room.